FabianMDRepos/GymnasticsGainz/README.md

 Fork the repository.

+1.)
 Create a new branch for your feature or bug fix:

-'''bash
       git checkout -b feature/your-feature-name

    or

-'''bash
       git checkout -b bugfix/your-bug-fix-name

+2.)
 Make your changes and commit them:

-'''bash
       git commit -m "Your commit message here"

+3.)
 Push your changes to your forked repository:

-'''bash
       git push origin feature/your-feature-name

    or

-'''bash
       git push origin bugfix/your-bug-fix-name

+4.)
 Open a pull request (PR) to the original repository, explaining the changes you've made.

+5.)
 Your PR will be reviewed, and once approved, your changes will be merged.

-License
+## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is currently unlicensed